santiment/academy/src/docs/labels/defi/index.md

 ## Description

 The DeFi label is used to identify wallet addresses that are involved in decentralized finance (DeFi) activities.
-By using the DeFi label, you quickly identify which wallets are involved in DeFi activities and gain a better understanding of the DeFi ecosystem.
+By using the DeFi label, you can quickly identify which wallets are involved in DeFi activities and gain a better understanding of the DeFi ecosystem.

 DeFi group includes other labels such as [decentralized exchange](/labels/decentralized-exchange), [stablecoin](/labels/stablecoin) and others.
 Visit [this page](labels/#domains) to see full child labels list.